Organic Green Tea Oil with Rejuvenating Adaptogenic Herbs 50mLRegular price $59

 Green Tea Oil Benefits

-Used for thousands of years in the Far East the ingredients in this oil have been scientifically shown to –
+Used for thousands of years in the Far East the ingredients in this oil can support –

 Green tea oil is naturally high in natural vitamins such as vitamin A, C and E which are vital in wound repair and skin rejuvenation following microneedling